 Air conditioner light blinking is a major problem in homes that sport this gadget.
-For homes that are located in areas that see high temperature and humidity, an air conditioner is almost like a basic need and as such it can be quite a nightmare when an air conditioner light blinking malfunction sets in, for more than likely the air conditioner also shuts off after a while.
+An air conditioner is almost like a basic need for homes with high temperatures and humidity.
+As such, it can be quite a nightmare when an air conditioner light blinking malfunction sets in, for more than likely, the air conditioner also shuts off after a while.

-If you happen to observe the lights in your air conditioner blinking several things might have caused this.
-Before calling a HVAC technician below is a peek in some of the minor fixes you can carry out to solve some of these problems.
-However, if you find out that the problem is more complex and beyond your scope, it is better to call in an expert to avoid making an already bad situation worse.
+If you happen to observe the lights in your air conditioner blinking, several things might have caused this.
+Before calling an HVAC technician below, is a peek at some of the minor fixes you can carry out to solve some of these problems; however, if you find out that the problem is more complex and beyond your scope, it is better to call in an expert to avoid making an already bad situation worse.

-Observe the level of cooling provided by the air conditioner, for this might be related to the light blinking.
-If the temperature drop of the system is lower than 18 degrees for old systems, you might be facing a problem with the level of the refrigerant.
-A low refrigerant charge is not only the cause to inadequate cooling effect but also the cause of air conditioner light blinking.
+Observe the air conditioners cooling levels, for this might be related to the light blinking.
+If the system’s temperature drop is lower than 18 degrees for old systems, you might be facing a problem with the refrigerant level.
+A low refrigerant charge is the cause of inadequate cooling effect and the cause of air conditioner light blinking.

 For air conditioner remotes that feature a test button example, Samsung air conditioners, it helpful can be in determining aircon error code.
 Once the error code has been found, you can refer to your manual to ascertain the cause of the blinking light.